NEWS // Congratulations to all our winners:

-Attend the ‘making-sessions’ as a team on the 25th and 26th of September.
-Make your own team before the event or on the day.
+Attend the ‘making-sessions’ as a team on the 27 - 28 October.
+Make your own team before the event, or make a team on the day.

-Attend the 'making-sessions' as an individual on the 25th and 26th of September.
+Attend the 'making-sessions' as an individual on the 27 - 28 October.

-Take part Online as a team join forces with other creators online from the 20th of August to the 24th of September.
+Take part Online as a team join forces with other creators online as soon as the theme is announced 18 September - 26 October.

-Take part Online as an individual– Work on a personal project from the 20th of August to the 24th of September
+Take part Online as an individual– Work on a personal project from the 18 September - 26 October.

 Over the course of the Jam the team will be adding resources regarding a number of different topics: handy hints on how to approach jamming, useful links to theme related resources and a helpful list of programs, image sources and base-code that you can use as a starting point for your project.
 You can check out this list of resources HERE.